 Finally, Part III explains that, while firearms have undoubtedly undergone "dramatic technological changes," Bruen, 142 S. Ct. at 2132, chamber load indicators and magazine disconnect mechanisms are not new, esoteric technology and are "extremely simple and effective," U.S. Patent No. 385,360, p.
 2 l.
 78 (issued July 3, 1888).
 Both mechanisms were invented more than a century ago.
-Significantly, the U.S. military has long relied on standard-issue sidearms containing these safety features.
+Significantly, the U.S. military and various law enforcement agencies have long relied on standardissue sidearms containing these safety features.
 CLIs and MDMs are available on many standard models of semi-automatic pistols and have been part of the ordinary firearms market for years.